 For early and small lesions, such as keratosis, one unit is usually enough.
-For bigger or more advanced lesions you will probably need more than one unit.
+For bigger or more advanced lesions you will probably need more than one unit (read: How to apply Curaderm).
 It is important to consider that even once opened, Curaderm BCC’s shelf life is about 5 years if kept between 5° and 25° C.

 Ok, I want it!
 Where do I buy Curaderm BCC?

 Can be buy Curaderm BCC in our online store, and its shipped to your door.

 How would I supervise the progress of my treatment of skin cancer with Curaderm BCC?

 It is recommended medical supervision in the use of Curaderm BCC for the treatment of skin cancer.
 The health professional will be able to evaluate your response to the treatment.